jakimowb/eo-time-series-viewer/doc/source/installation.rst

 If git is not available in your shell, you can download it from `<https://git-scm.com/downloads>`_.
 You can install git without admin rights.

-Larger binary files, e.g. for exemplary data, will are distributed via the Git Large File Storage (lfs) extension `<https://git-lfs.github.com>`_.
+Larger binary files, e.g. for exemplary data, are distributed via the Git Large File Storage (lfs) extension `<https://git-lfs.github.com>`_.

 1. Open your shell and clone the repository into a local QGIS Python Plugin Folder::